 Ledlie LaughlinLedlie Laughlin

-Ledlie has been an Episcopal priest for 50 years, with parishes in Jersey City, Newark, Greenwich Village and Florence, Italy.
-Ledlie and his wife, Roxana, have three grown children and seven grandchildren.
-While Ledlie was Dean of the Cathedral in Newark, he helped bring about the merger of a small, white cathedral congregation with a large black middle class congregation.
-E-mail Ledlie at
+Ledlie was an Episcopal priest for 60 years, with parishes in Jersey City, Newark, Greenwich Village in New York City, and Florence, Italy.
+His work was always in the city with concerns for those whose lives were underprivileged and difficult.
+While Ledlie was dean of the cathedral in Newark, he helped bring about the merger of a small, white cathedral congregation with a large black middle class congregation.
+Ledlie passed away in January 2019, leaving behind his wife, Roxana, three grown children and their spouses, and seven grandchildren.

 Dain PerryDain Perry

-Dain participated in the documentary along with his brother, Jim, and nephew, James (below).
+Dain participated in the documentary along with his brother, Jim, and nephew, James.
 He grew up in Charleston, South Carolina.
-He now lives in Boston and is recently retired.
 During the 1970s, he worked for a non-profit agency that promoted reform in the criminal justice system, particularly prison reform.
 Dain has been a member of his church vestry and has been an active volunteer in his community for many years, including serving on the boards of several nonprofit organizations.
-E-mail Dain at
+Dain and his wife (see below) travel extensively doing screenings of the film at Episcopal parishes.

 Jim DeWolf Perry, VJim DeWolf Perry, V

 Jim was born in Providence, Rhode Island and is now retired with his wife, Shirley.
 In his career, Jim served as a Foreign Service Officer (in Vietnam, Belgium, and Laos), as a manager for several non-profit organizations, and then as a management consultant.
-Jim was the Executive Director of the Big Brother Association of Boston when the association shifted to recruiting large numbers of African American men as big brothers.
-E-mail Jim at
+Jim was the executive director of the Big Brother Association of Boston when the association shifted to recruiting large numbers of African-American men as big brothers.
+Today, he is a founding member of Justice Alliance: Indivisible Southern Arizona, and a volunteer and trainer with the Nonviolence Legacy Program in Arizona, teaching Dr. Martin Luther King’s nonviolence that helped propel the Civil Rights movement.

 Elizabeth Sturges LlerenaElizabeth Sturges Llerena